-MacBook Pro (2021) vs MacBook Pro (2020): Clear choice?
+MacBook Pro (2021) vs. MacBook Pro (2022): Clear choice?

 There's still reason to love

-The 13-inch MacBook Pro (2020) offers better battery life, Touch Bar, and significant savings versus the newer model.
+The 13-inch MacBook Pro (2022) offers better battery life, Touch Bar, and significant savings versus the newer other model.
 It comes down to what you want and how much you wish to spend.

 We may earn a commission for purchases using our links.
 Learn more.